hello-robot/stretch_hardware_guides/docs/hardware_guide_re1.md

 The lift degree of freedom provides vertical translation of the arm.
 It is driven by a closed loop stepper motor, providing smooth and precise motion through a low gear-ratio belt drive.
 The ‘shoulder’ includes two mounting holes and a small delivery tray.

+**NOTE**: When using the shoulder mounting screws do not use M4 bolts longer than 7mm in length.
+Otherwise damage may occur.

 ![image alt text](./images/re1/lift_detail_rs.png)

 ![image alt text](./images/re1/shoulder_detail_rs.png)